openwdl/wdl/SPEC.md

 When a `File` or `Directory` value is created, the following operations are performed:

 - **Path Canonicalization.** Intermediate path components are normalized (resolving `.` for current directory and `..` for parent directory segments), symbolic links are resolved to their final targets, and relative paths are converted to their absolute path form.
 For `Directory` values, trailing directory separators are removed.
 - **Path Validation.** The path must exist at value creation time.
 If the path does not exist, an error occurs immediately.
 The file/directory must accessible for reading (i.e., assigned the appropriate permissions).
+Additionally, a `File` value cannot refer to a directory; if the path refers to a directory, an error occurs.
+Similarly, a `Directory` value cannot refer to a file; if the path refers to a file, an error occurs.

 Value creation occurs when the value is materialized as a `File`/`Directory` within the execution engine, including